 The Metropolitan Opera National Council Auditions is a program designed to discover promising young opera singers and assist in the development of their careers.
 The auditions are held annually in 13 regions of the U.S. and Canada.
 The Utah District is one of 42 districts within these regions, and provides an opportunity for talented local singers to enter the auditions.

-Read more about SMU Meadows graduate studies in music and the Voice department.
+Read more about SMU Meadows graduate studies in music.